bonkmachines/ctrl-arduino/docs/potentiometers.md

 We will assume you know how to use the Arduino IDE and upload your sketches to a board.
 If not, have a look at the tutorials at: https://www.arduino.cc/guide

-NOTE: In the Arduino IDE under 'Tools', make sure to set the 'USB Type' to 'Serial'.
+Also make sure you have the CTRL library installed through the library manager.

-Then upload the sketch to your board and open up the monitor when done.
+NOTE: Then upload the sketch to your board and open up the serial monitor.
 This allows you to see the output value of the potentiometer.
+For some boards you have to set the 'USB Type' to 'Serial', in the Arduino IDE under 'Tools'.

 ```c++
 #include <CtrlPot.h>